jakemingolla/calendar-condenser/docs/blog/2024-09-11-agents-and-openapi.md

 ## Benefits

-- Easy to describe how a particular node of the graph returns data to the client Given I was vibe-coding the entire front-end, I needed something tangible I could automatically generate to ensure I was describing the graph's behavior correctly
+- Easy to describe how a particular node of the graph returns data to the client.
+  Given I was vibe-coding the entire front-end, I needed something tangible I could automatically generate to ensure I was describing the graph's behavior correctly
 - Uses existing OpenAPI tools (which LLMs seem to be pretty comfortable with)